4 Ways To Analyze Tissues By Flow Cytometry

 Figure 2: Results from multiphoton microscopy experiment.
 From Miller et al, (2003)

-2. Plate-based cytometry
+2. Analyze with Plate-based cytometry

 In plate-based cytometry, cells are measured on a plate.
 A microwell plate, or something similar, will be ideal.
 This method works especially well for measuring adherence cells, or any cell that can be made to stick to the plate.
 The instrument used will be a Celigo, a plate-based cytometer.
 In Figure 3, the cells are plated in a very flat, defined tissue well.
 The wells are scanned using the Celigo, which allows for either a fractional scan or a whole-well scan as desired.